dosbox-staging/dosbox-staging-ext/README.md

 libraries) required by [DOSBox Staging](https://github.com/dosbox-staging/dosbox-staging).

 Certain dependencies can take a very long time to compile on Windows.
-For example, FluidSynth and Slirp usually take 20-30 minutes to compile from scratch due to their dependence on `glib` which requires vcpkg to build an entire MSYS2 toolchain first.
+For example, Slirp usually takes 20-30 minutes to compile from scratch due to its dependency on `glib` which requires vcpkg to build an entire MSYS2 toolchain first.
 The situation is better on macOS and Linux, but compiling these two from scratch still takes about 5-7 minutes.
 The solution is to build these rarely changing artifacts outside the DOSBox Staging CI